Doctor Who spinoffs: Official spinoff productions

 The 2006 and 2007 series were companioned with a CBBC show entitled Totally Doctor Who.
 Series 1 was presented by CBBC and Smile presenter Barney Harwood and Blue Peter presenter Liz Barker.
 For the show's second series Barker was replaced by SMart presenter Kirsten O'Brien.
 During the second series, an animated serial, The Infinite Quest, was featured.
 David Tennant and Freema Agyeman reprised their roles from the live-action television series while Anthony Head, a guest star during the 2006 season, returned in a different role.

 A second major spinoff of Doctor Who was The Sarah Jane Adventures, created for a younger audience on CBBC, starring Elisabeth Sladen as the Doctor's former companion Sarah Jane Smith.
 It began with a 60-minute pilot episode co-written by Davies and Gareth Roberts, premiering on BBC One and the CBBC channel on New Year's Day 2007; the full series started on 24 September 2007, consisting of two-part serials with half-hour individual episodes.
 Five series were produced altogether, the first four series consisting of twelve episodes each; the fifth series was truncated with only six episodes having been produced before Sladen's death in 2011, as a result of which the programme was cancelled.
 Sarah Jane's Alien Files, a spinoff of The Sarah Jane Adventures, aired along with the fourth series in 2010.

 A second animated serial, Dreamland, aired on CBBC in Autumn 2009.
 David Tennant voiced the Tenth Doctor, and the serial also starred Georgia Tennant (who appeared in Doctor Whos 2008 series as the Doctor's daughter, Jenny).

 On 24 April 2006 The Independent, the Daily Star and The Times confirmed, following past rumours, that K-9 would be featured in a 26-part animated children's series, K-9, to be written by Bob Baker.
 The article in The Times also featured a picture of the redesigned K-9 for the animated series.
-Each episode will be 30 minutes long, made by Jetix Europe and London-based distribution unit Park Entertainment.
-According to a report in Broadcast magazine, the BBC opted out of involvement in order to focus on Torchwood, meaning that BBC-owned characters are unlikely to appear in the series.
+Each episode was 30 minutes long, made by Jetix Europe and London-based distribution unit Park Entertainment.
+According to a report in Broadcast magazine, the BBC opted out of involvement in order to focus on Torchwood.
 K-9 was first premiered on 31 October 2009.
 The 26th and final episode was aired on 25 September 2010.